janpetzold/prince2-foundation-summary/README.md

 - purpose: fixed point to check if the project reached its objectives and products were accepted
 - objectives: verify user acceptance, ensure products are supported after the project, review performance, assess benefits (now and future), address open issues and risks with follow-up action recommendations
 - ownership of the project gets transferred to the customer (handover)
-- update Lessons Log, CIR, Benefits Review Plan (evaluate the project)
+- update Lessons Log, Configuration Items Records, Benefits Review Plan (evaluate the project)
 - prepare project for closure by creating End Project Report, Lessons Learned Report and Acceptance Record